csinva/csinva.github.io/_notes/ai/ai_futures.md

 # 🤖 AGI thoughts
 - nice AGI definition:  AI systems are fully substitutable for human labor (or have a comparably large impact)
-- AI risk by deliberate human actors (i.e. concentrating power) is a greater risk than unintended use (i.e. loss of control)
+- AI risk by deliberate human actors (i.e. concentrating power) seems to be a greater risk than unintended use (i.e. loss of control) [see some thought-out risks [here](https://cdn.openai.com/openai-preparedness-framework-beta.pdf)]
-- Caveat: AGI risk is probably still underrated - nefarious use is likely worse than accidental misuse
+    - Caveat: AGI risk may still be high - nefarious use can easily be worse than accidental misuse
-    - alignment research is technically more interesting than safety research…
+    - alignment research seems to be technically more interesting than safety research…

 - Data limitations (e.g. in medicine) will limit rapid general advancements

 # human compatible
-**A set of notes based on the book human compatible, by Stuart Russell 2019**
+**A set of notes based on the book *human compatible*, by Stuart Russell (2019)**

 ## what if we succeed?